Translate

 ZA267 was the second ADV prototype.

-ZA267 was one of the three ADV aircraft, all dedicated to different roles.
+ZA267 was one of the three ADV aircraft, all of which were dedicated to different roles.

 A.02's strengths were engines, general systems and armaments; I imagine it was spending time at RAF Boscombe Down.